 How do you Pressure Wash a Deck Without Damaging it?

 Pressure washing a deck without damaging it requires some knowledge about the condition of the surface.
-As stated earlier, the hardness of wood can determine the PSI used.
-Along with tools like the size of the nozzle.
-Using too narrow of a nozzle can splinter the wood.
-I recommend using a white 40-degree for great results.
+As stated earlier, the hardness of wood can determine the PSI used along with tools like the size of the nozzle.
+Using a nozzle that is too narrow can splinter the wood.

-Your decks and the area of your house are the most exposed to dirt and moisture and are often neglected.
-Before washing or sealing the deck, it’s important to eliminate all the stains, mold, and dust.
 You can do this with simple water, a cleaning solution, or a pressure washer.
-But even used correctly, a power washer can cause damage.
-This is why it’s important to follow the steps below to avoid any damage to your deck.
+But even when used correctly, a power washer can cause damage.
+This is why following the steps below is essential to avoid any damage to your deck.

-● Step 1: Safety Measures
+● Step 1: Safety Measures of the Pressure Washer

 Before using the pressure washer in any job, always put safety precautions first.
 Not only can the high water pressures damage the wood, but they can injure the person using it.
 Wearing protective gear like gloves, safety goggles, rubber shoes, and ear protection can prevent serious injuries.